The simplest explanation of Taproot

 Taproot implements MAST, reducing the number of scripts needed for verification, such that a single MAST transaction can represent multiple scripts.
 Basically, Taproot is a kind of more advanced MAST which, through the use of aggregate signatures, makes it possible to make a multi-signature condition look the same as the normal one.

-It is somewhat like email forwarding, as a visitor on a company's website, you send a message to the mail address on the website e.g, , but forwarding makes it possible such that any mail sent to the above mailing address is delivered to one or more different email addresses.
+It is somewhat like email forwarding, as a visitor on a company's website, you send a message to the mail address on the website e.g, info@test.com, but forwarding makes it possible such that any mail sent to the above mailing address is delivered to one or more different email addresses.
 So instead of having to put out multiple mailing addresses on a website, one can just put out a generic email address.
 This is the underlining operation of Taproot signature aggregation.

 So when a complex Bitcoin transaction is sent to MAST, the Merkle tree is not necessary for processing transactions.
 Instead of the full details, MAST only allows the executed conditions of the transaction to be committed to the blockchain, drastically reducing the volume of data needed to be stored on the network.